-The Privacy Rule also gives the patients rights over the information, such as reviewing them, obtain a copy of their health information, and even request corrections.
+The Privacy Rule also gives the patients rights over the information, such as reviewing them, obtaining a copy of their health information, and even requesting corrections.
 When talking about authorization, a cover entity must always obtain individuals written for any use or disclosure of the protected health information, which is not for treatments, payments, or other health care operations.

-Every health care provider, no matter the size, who transmits electronically health information, in connections or not with other transactions, is a covered entity and must obey the Privacy Rule.
-Health care clearinghouses or Business Associate must also follow some of the standards of this rule to ensure the safety of personal health information.
+Every health care provider, no matter the size, who transmits electronically health information, in connection or not with other transactions, is a covered entity and must obey the Privacy Rule.
+Health care clearinghouses or Business Associates must also follow some of the standards of this rule to ensure the safety of personal health information.

 What information is protected?

 All individually identifiable health information, including demographic data, and also:

 - Individual's history of physical or mental health and condition;

 - The provision and payments of the provision of health care to the individual, or for which there is a reasonable basis to believe that it can be used to identify the individual;